Basic cluster operation¶

 nodeattr -n nodes- shows a new-line-separated list of current compute node hostnames

-The login node hostname for Flight Compute clusters launched from AWS Marketplace is always
+The login node hostname for Flight Compute clusters launched using default templates is always

 Moving between login and compute nodes¶